• Skip to primary navigation

 2. Lower Oven Temp and Prep the Pan - Reduce the oven temperature to 350° and have ready a greased 9x13” casserole dish or a standard-sized au gratin dish.

 3. Make the Sweet Potato Soufflé Base - Cut a slit down the sweet potatoes lengthwise and remove the skins.
 They should peel right off.
 Place the potatoes in a large mixing bowl and mash.
 Then, stir in the sugar, eggs, milk, vanilla, and salt.
-Transfer the mixture to the casserole dish and spread evenly across the bottom.
+You could also use a hand mixer on medium speed to mix the filling ingredients if desired.
+Transfer the sweet potato mixture to the casserole dish and spread evenly across the bottom.

-4. Make the Streusel - To make the topping for your Sweet Potato Soufflé, add the flour, sugar, and salt to a medium-sized mixing bowl and stir to combine.
+4. Make the Streusel - To make the topping for your Sweet Potato Soufflé, add the brown sugar, flour, and salt to a medium-sized mixing bowl and stir to combine.
 Add the cold butter, and using a pastry blender or a fork, work the butter into the dry mixture until it resembles tiny, coarse peas and is well-blended.
+You could also use a stand mixer fitted with a paddle attachment to mix the streusel.
 Stir in the pecans.

-5. Assemble and Bake - Add the topping evenly over the sweet potatoes and bake for 30 minutes.
+5. Assemble and Bake - Add the topping evenly over the sweet potato mixture and your Sweet Potato Souffle is officially ready to bake!
+Bake until the topping is golden brown, about 30 minutes.
 Allow it to cool slightly, serve, and enjoy!

 A spoonful of Sweet Potato Souffle being held in front of a full dish of sweet potato souffle.